×

 route:

 1 Type of storage for storing traces: in-memory storage, a persistent volume, or object storage.
-The value for the tmpfs in-memory storage is memory.
 The value for a persistent volume is pv.
 The accepted values for object storage are s3, gcs, or azure, depending on the used object store type.
+The default value is memory for the tmpfs in-memory storage, which is only appropriate for development, testing, demonstrations, and proof-of-concept environments because the data does not persist when the pod is shut down.

 2 Memory size: For in-memory storage, this means the size of the tmpfs volume, where the default is 2Gi.
 For a persistent volume, this means the size of the persistent volume claim, where the default is 10Gi.
 For object storage, this means the size of the persistent volume claim for the Tempo WAL, where the default is 10Gi.